hawkrives/gobbldygook-area-data/2015-16/degree/bachelor-of-arts.md

 obtain 17 credits.

 ## Interim
+Given this subset of courses from your transcript:

+- list courses taken during Interim here

-For this requirement, you must complete enough courses during the Interim semester to obtain 3 credits spread across 3 courses.
+For this requirement, you must complete enough courses in the subset to obtain 3 credits spread across 3 courses.

 ## Grade Point Average
 For this requirement, you must maintain a 2.0 or greater GPA across all of your